With Comidor BPMN 2.0 Designer, you can map and optimize any process that takes place in your company.

 - Excel Processor

-Other workflow elements can be added within the workflow design to enhance automation in business processes with RPA and ML/AI.
+Other workflow components can be added within the workflow design to enhance automation in business processes with RPA and ML/AI.
 Those components are:

 - RPA Caller/ Receiver